 Phaedra Kwant plays bass guitar, double-bass, sings, writes lyrics and composes.
 She studied at the Conservatory of Amsterdam and officially became the first female Master of Music bass guitar in The Netherlands in 2004.

-She leads her own jazz band ‘Phaedra’ and pop trio ‘McChicks’.
+She leads her own jazz band ‘Phaedra’ and played for 10 years in pop trio ‘McChicks’.
 Both projects received fantastic reviews in numerous papers, magazines and on Dutch radio and television.
 Phaedra also works as a voice over for a variety of different media types and has proudly worked as a lyricist for the Dutch Royal Family.

 To date, she has released two jazz solo-albums: ‘Too Much In Store’ (2009) and ‘Still Listening’ (2013) [Listen on Spotify].
 In December 2020 she released her Dutch single ‘Anders Wordt Het Koud’.
 Her new solo album is planned to be released in the Autumn of 2021.